Receipts

 You may need to verify a receipt at some point after it was issued.
 For example, if your application’s security depends on the order of transactions, you can then verify every receipt to ensure its order has not been tampered with.

 The receipt contains a signature field, which is generated by creating a deep hash of information from the receipt, including transaction ID and timestamp.
-It is then signed it by Bundlr.
+It is then signed it by Irys.

-Using the Bundlr SDK you can verify the signature using the using the same values from the receipt along with the supplied public key.
+Using the Irys SDK you can verify the signature using the using the same values from the receipt along with the supplied public key.